grpc/grpc-web/IN-PROCESS-PROXY.md

 # Proxy or not

-For most languages, the gRPC-Web module will handle the gRPC-Web request, do the translation, and then proxy the request using a gPRP client to the gRPC server via a local socket.
-The gRPC-Web support is totally transparent to the gRPC server.
+For most languages, the gRPC-Web module will handle the gRPC-Web request, perform the translation, and then proxy the request using a gRPC client to the gRPC server via a local socket.
+The gRPC-Web support is fully transparent to the gRPC server.

 For some languages, such as Swift, .NET, if the gRPC server implementation uses the same HTTP stack that the gRPC-Web module uses, then gRPC-Web may be supported directly as part of the gRPC server implementation.
-The added complexity to the gRPC implementation iteslf is still a concern.
+The added complexity to the gRPC implementation itself is still a concern.

 # HTTP port